philanc/luamonocypher/README.md

 Note: contrary to the sign() and sign_open() NaCl functions, the signature is not prepended to the text ("detached signature")

+--- Utilities

+randombytes(n)
+	return a string containing n random bytes

+b64encode(str [, linelen])
+	str is the string to base64-enccode
+	linelen is an optional output line length
+	(should be be multiple of 4). default is 72. if linelen == 0, no '\n' is inserted.

+b64decode(str)
+	str is the base64-encoded string to decode return the decoded string, or nil if str contains an invalid character (whitespaces and newlines are ignored)

 ```